klarkk3nt/smashthestack/level02/README.md

    [Password to level3]
    ```

 * To be perfectly honest, I'm not totally sure why this works.
+I played around with these numbers for a little while and I just happened to get the right ones.
 I'll look into a bit more to figure out exactly why this causes a SIGFPE.